|

 Significance Public

-expenditure plays four main roles: With its prioritised structure and its peculiar decision-making processes, it substantiates the prevailing kind of State.
+expenditure plays six main roles: With its prioritised structure and its peculiar decision-making processes, it substantiates the prevailing kind of State.
 In democracy, public

 expenditure is an expression of people's will, managed through political